ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 ![rr](https://github.com/user-attachments/assets/94702b1f-86ff-4301-a1b8-6233eb0ffe41)

 A variation in the independent (x) variable explains a variation in the dependent (y) variable.
-Zero linear relationship between x and y yields adj.
-R^2 = 0 and adj.
-R^2 = 1 means 100% variation in y is explained by variation in x.
+Zero linear relationship between x and y yields R^2 = 0 and R^2 = 1 means 100% variation in y is explained by variation in x.
 A negative R^2 means that our model is doing worse (capturing less variance in y) than a flat line through the mean of our data would.

 Adjusted R^2 is more accurate as it considers only significant features or independent variables in the dataset to predict the target (dependent variable).
 It properly penalizes the insignificant ones.